a-troncoso/a-troncoso/README.md

 ### Hi all 👋

 I'm Álvaro.
-Javascript lover, frontend developer, programmer, autodidact in search of knowledge.
+Javascript lover.
+Frontend developer.
+Programmer.
+Autodidact in search of knowledge.

 I like to laugh, share good conversations with a good beer.

 I’m currently working on an a project to manage home spends via mobile app build in React Native (U can access to it in a repo gastos-hogar)